 Other Things to Know

-The Vallee de Gaube is in a national park.
+The Vallee de Gaube is in the Pyrenees National Park.
 This means strict regulations apply to protect the nature and wildlife in the area.
 Dogs are not allowed, even on a lead.
 You must not pick wildflowers or start a fire and there is strictly no camping.
 No aerial or shooting type sports are allowed and you cannot ride a mountain bike or use a motorised vehicle.
-Basically, respect the national park and its surroundings.
+Basically, respect this small ecological paradise and its surroundings.

 Lac de Gaube Map